softwaremagico/ThinkMachine-4E/README.md

 In the near future, new applications with user interfaces for different platforms will be released.
 These applications will be listed here:

-- [Think Machine: Advisor](https://github.com/softwaremagico/ThinkMachine-Advisor) is a desktop application based on Java that integrates this library to create
+- [Think Machine: Advisor](https://github.com/softwaremagico/ThinkMachine-4E-Advisor) is an Android application based on Java that integrates this library to create
   Player and Non-Player Characters (currently under development).

 ## Notes